leescu/PD-HPL/README.md

 ## Overview

-Aim: To evaluate the association between periodontitis, all-cause, and cause-special mortality, and its prognostic utility among adults with diabetes.
+Objective: To explore the association between periodontitis and all-cause as well as cause-specific mortality rates in U.S. adults with hyperlipidemia.
-Materials and Methods: Periodontal health records were retrieved from the NHANES database for 4,297 participants aged over 30 years at baseline with diabetes during 1988–1994, 1999–2004, and 2009–2014.
-Multivariable Cox proportional hazards regression model was applied to calculate hazard ratios (HRs) and 95% confidence intervals (CIs) for moderate/severe periodontitis with all-cause and cause-specific mortality in participants with diabetes.
-Area under the curve (AUC) assessed predictive value.
+Materials and Methods: Participants were extracted from NHANES during 1988-1994, 1999-2004 and 2009-2014 periods.
+To assess the association between moderate-to-severe periodontitis and mortality rates for both all-cause and cause-specific mortality, hazard ratios (HRs), time ratios (TRs), and their respective 95% confidence intervals (CIs) were calculated using Cox proportional hazards and Weibull accelerated failure time (AFT) models.
-Results: During a median follow-up of 9.42 years, 1,701 deaths occurred.
-After multivariate adjustments, moderate/severe periodontitis was significantly associated with increased risk of all-cause (HR: 1.27; 95% CI: 1.07–1.50; P = 0.005) and cardiovascular disease (CVD)-related mortality (HR: 1.35, 95% CI: 1.03–1.76, P = 0.031) in participants with diabetes.
-Periodontitis improved prediction of all-cause (AUC: 0.652; 95% CI: 0.627–0.676) and CVD-related mortality (AUC: 0.649; 95% CI: 0.624–0.676) over standard risk factors (All cause: AUC: 0.631; 95% CI: 0.606–0.656.
-CVD-related: AUC: 0.629; 95% CI: 0.604–0.655).
+Results: Over a median follow-up duration of 11.83 years, 4623 deaths of 16,848 participants were recorded.
+Multivariate Cox regression and AFT analyses showed moderate-to-severe periodontitis were associated with an increased risk of all-cause (HR: 1.31, 95% CI: 1.20 - 1.44, P < 0.001; TR: 0.85, 95% CI: 0.80 - 0.90, P < 0.001), cardiovascular disease (CVD)-related (HR: 1.36, 95% CI: 1.14 - 1.63, P = 0.001; TR: 0.83, 95% CI: 0.75 - 0.92, P < 0.001) and cancer-related mortality ( HR: 1.35, 95% CI: 1.12 - 1.63, P = 0.002; TR: 0.82, 95% CI: 0.72 - 0.93, P = 0.002).
+Meanwhile, there was a significant upward trend in the risk of mortality with increasing severity of periodontitis (P for trend <0.001).
-Conclusions: Moderate/severe periodontitis is associated with an increased risk of all-cause and CVD-related mortality in adults with diabetes.
-Periodontitis might represent a marker for residual risk.

 ## System Requirements